This article was updated on April 29th, 2023

 1. Bathroom breaks

 Most dogs can hold their bowels or bladder overnight, but young puppies and senior dogs may need more frequent potty breaks.
-This may mean being woken up in the middle of the night to use the bathroom.
 Dogs experiencing urinary or gastrointestinal problems may also need to go out more frequently.
-If your dog suddenly needs more frequent trips to the bathroom and cannot hold it overnight, this is worth investigating the cause by your veterinarian.
+If your dog suddenly needs frequent trips to the bathroom and cannot hold it overnight, you should investigate the cause with your veterinarian.

 2. Behavioral reasons